AranMoha/SafePR/index.md

 ## Citing
-The paper is freely available via arXiv.
+A preprint of the paper is freely available via arXiv.
 If you use parts of this project for your research, please cite the following publication:
 ```
 SafePR - Unified Approach for Safe Parallel Robots: Contact Detection and Reaction with Redundancy Resolution
 A. Mohammad, T.-L. Habich, T. Seel and M. Schappler
-IEEE Transactions on Robotics (TRO) 2025
+TBD
 DOI: TBD
 ```
 ## Further Publications